gaultierq/gaultier.dev/source/2024-12-31-partial_index.html.markdown

 ## **Measure & consolidate**

-Running the query in production and confirm our issue is fixed.
+Running the query in production confirmed our issue was fixed.
 Using the measure we implemented in the first section was a good confirmation your partial index helped.

 Partial indexes are fragile, and if the condition changes, i.e. the filter condition evolves, the query planner won’t may not be able to use the query planner anymore, and as a result the same bug may re-appear in the future.